observablehq/plot/README.md

 ## Principles

-Plot tries to be **concise and memorable** for common tasks.
+Observable Plot tries to be **concise and memorable** for common tasks.
 This makes Plot easier to learn, easier to remember, and faster for exploring data.
 For example, given a tabular dataset *AAPL* loaded from a CSV file with columns *Date* and *Close*, here’s a line chart of Apple’s stock price:

 <img src="./img/aapl.png" width="640" height="240" alt="A line chart of the daily closing price of Apple stock, 2013–2018">